joshspicer/cosmo-workshop-wargames/README.md

 bandit3@bandit:~/inhere$
 ```

-I first solved this problem by starting a Google search "hidden files linux".
+I first solved this problem by starting with the Google search "hidden files linux".
 You'll quickly find lots of information about [dot files](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) where you can read up and learn what command should be used.

 > In Unix-like operating systems, any file or folder that starts with a dot character (for example, /home/user/.config), commonly called a dot file or dotfile, is to be treated as hidden – that is, the ls command does not display them unless the -a flag (ls -a) is used.
 In most command-line shells, wildcards will not match files whose names start with . unless the wildcard itself starts with an explicit . .

 Here we learn that `ls` has a `-a` flag, which displays these hidden dot files.
-We can confirm that by checking `ls`'s man page, or testing it out for ourselves.
+We can confirm that by checking `ls`'s man page, or by testing it out for ourselves.

 ```bash
 bandit3@bandit:~/inhere$ ls -a